mtiller/ModelicaBook/text/source/behavior/arrays/construction.rst

     1.0:5.0   // {1.0, 2.0, 3.0, 4.0, 5.0}

-Note, care should be taken when vectors of reals in this way since issues with floating point representations may result in the vector no including the final value.
+Note, care should be taken when vectors of reals in this way since issues with floating point representations may result in the vector not including the final value.
 The following alternatives are also available (and probably more robust):